DataBiosphere/data-portal/content-v2/guides/userguides/exploring-projects.md

 The metadata TSV file gives a representation of the project's metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.

-The **"Project Metadata"** tab of the left of Project page contains a link to download the project's metadata file.
+The **"Project Metadata"** tab left of the Project page contains a link to download the project's metadata file.

 ![Project Metadata](../_images/exploring-projects-project-downloads.png "Project Downloads")